 We felt the camera on the Galaxy A5 could have been improved, so we have high hopes that Samsung has made the necessary changes to the A6 to make it a true camera champion.

 Both the A6 and A6+ have been kitted out with Dolby Atmos audio too, to enhance the sound experience when watching movies or listening to music, with Samsung promising "outstanding clarity and true-to-life detail".

 Dominating the front of both devices is Samsung's Infinity Display design, although both do have larger bezels than the flagship Galaxy S9 series.
 The A6 gets a 5.6-inch HD+ display while the A6+ has a larger 6-inch Full HD+ display.
 Other areas where the phones differ is in the processor and battery departments: the A6 has a 1.6GHz octa-core chip while the A6+ increases the speed slightly to 1.8GHz.
 As for battery, the A6 gets a 3,000mAh unit while the A6+ has extra space for a larger 3,500mAh unit instead.
 Both get the same 3GB/32GB and 4GB/64GB RAM and storage configurations.

 Both have a rear-mounted fingerprint scanner, although you can unlock either using your face and Samsung's own smart assistant Bixby is onboard, with Vision, Home and Reminder functionalities all being made available.

-The Samsung Galaxy A6 and A6+ will be available soon in Europe, Asian and Latin American markets, and will eventually roll out to South Korea, Africa and China.
+Samsung has confirmed the Galaxy A6 will be coming to the UK later in the summer, although there's no mention of the Galaxy A6+ arriving on these shores as well.
+Both phones will also be available in Europe, Asian and Latin American markets, and will eventually roll out to South Korea, Africa and China.
 Pricing has yet to be confirmed.